Wednesday, November 7, 2012

 It's not the Caffe; it's the Caffeine.

 Recently it happened that I found myself curled up in a corner of a couch, unable to move for the pounding, pounding, pounding inside my skull, and wondering what, what? horrible disease I could have caught on the cruise I had returned from just two days prior.
 All that emphasis on sterilizing hands every 10 seconds on the cruise ship, and I still seemed to have come down with the plague.
-(Exaggeration again.
+(Exaggeration.
 But I felt horrible.)
 Giuseppe was kind, " What can I do?
 Did you take aspirin?
 Do you want some soup?"
 That last question was a bit of a joke, intended to cheer me up, because there was no easy way to get soup.
 So I attempted to answer in kind, with an understood inside joke response, "Yes, please," I whispered, attempting to move my lips as little as possible to speak, "Run over to Wawa and bring me a chicken noodle soup."
 (Wawa being the beyond wonderful convenience store chain found every couple of miles around my home in the U.S. but 5000 miles from that couch I was on in Italy.)

 Silence.
 Then, a "Hmmm..." from Giuseppe.
 Then silence.
 I know this combination of silence and Hmmm.
 Usually it's not good.
 "Cosa?," I barely audibly muttered.
 "I just had a thought," he said.
 This phrase could preface good or bad, but considering the preceding "Hmmm" and the silence and the way he was struggling now not to laugh I wasn't optimistic.
 "Wawa reminded me of coffee...," he began hesitatingly, "And... well... don't be angry... but I think you've been drinking decaf coffee here in the house."